 The use of herbivores to manage sites for nature conservation purposes is now widespread.
-Kate Priestman finds out more…
+In this article, Kate Priestman finds out more…

-The British landscape has evolved hand-in-hand with ‘keystone’ species – our woodlands, meadows, heathlands and grasslands have been shaped by the grazing patterns of large herbivores such as red deer and native ponies.
-The balance of these herbivores within habitats, was kept in check by natural predators, allowing plant species to thrive and shift with the movement of herbivores through the landscape.
+The British landscape has evolved hand-in-hand with ‘keystone’ species; our woodlands, meadows, heathlands and grasslands have been shaped by the grazing patterns of large herbivores such as red deer and native ponies.
+The ecological balance of herbivores within habitats was kept in check by natural predators, allowing plant species to thrive and shift with the movement of herbivores through the landscape.

-The increase of human influence saw the gradual displacement and substitution of these wild grazers, with domestic animals such as sheep, cattle and pigs.
+The increase of human influence upon the natural world saw the gradual displacement and substitution of these wild grazers with domestic animals, such as sheep, cattle and pigs.
 As herd size increased and management changed, the need for grassland also increased and other habitats such as woodland became less utilised for their resources.
-This has led to problems of overgrazing and compaction of grassland and upland habitats, and a decrease in woodland biodiversity.
-Culminating in an overall loss of habitat and species diversity.
+These changes have led to problems of overgrazing and compaction of grassland and upland habitats, and a decrease in woodland biodiversity, culminating in an overall loss of habitat and species diversity.

-It is important to carefully select the right animal and breed for the conservation aims and conditions of a site.
+It is important to carefully select the right animal and breed of animal for the conservation aims and conditions of a site.
 Feeding preferences, physiology and behaviour mean that different animals and breeds are suitable for managing different habitats.
 An overview of the pros and cons of different types of animal for conservation grazing is illustrated in the following examples:

-Cattle wrap their tongues around vegetation and pull it up in tufts, which creates an uneven sward in terms of length and a tussocky finish.
+- cattle wrap their tongues around vegetation and pull it up in tufts, which creates an uneven sward in terms of length and a tussocky finish.
 They are good at pushing their way through scrub and creating open areas, in addition to eating longer and coarser grasses.
 They are considered preferable to sheep and horses when improving a habitat for invertebrates.
-However, their size means that they can lead to undesirable levels of trampling and poaching if not managed carefully.
+However, their size means that their presence can lead to undesirable levels of trampling and poaching if not managed carefully;

-Sheep are useful in areas that can’t be accessed by larger animals.
+- sheep are useful in areas that can’t be accessed by larger animals.
 They do need to be used with some caution as they can select flower-heads to eat, which may not be advantageous for certain conservation schemes.
-Sheep tend to nibble shorter grasses, are good for the control of scrub and are easy to handle.
+Sheep tend to nibble shorter grasses, they are good for the control of scrub and are easy to handle;

 Conservation grazing is not just restricted to grassland and heathland habitats, it is also an important component of woodland management.
 Animals such as pig, boar and deer are useful grazers under these conditions.

-Conservation grazing is now a widespread method of management and many conservation bodies regularly use grazers to improve and maintain the sites that they manage for biodiversity.
-Cheshire Wildlife Trust for example, has become a leader in conservation grazing.
-The Trust manages one of the largest native-breed Longhorn herds in the UK and over 300 Hebridean sheep, who look after wildlife sites throughout the north west – accounting for more than 500ha of land including grassland habitats on 22 nature reserves, in addition to land managed by the RSPB, National Trust and Lancashire Wildlife Trust.
-They also work with a number of local landowners.
+Conservation grazing is now a widespread management method and many conservation bodies regularly use grazers to improve and maintain the sites that they manage for biodiversity.
+Cheshire Wildlife Trust, for example, has become a leader in conservation grazing.
+The Trust manages one of the largest native-breed longhorn herds in the UK and over 300 Hebridean sheep, who look after wildlife sites throughout the north-west; this accounts for more than 500ha of land, including grassland habitats on 22 nature reserves, in addition to land managed by the RSPB, National Trust and Lancashire Wildlife Trust.
+The Trust also works with a number of local landowners.

 Advances in research with regards to conservation grazing in recent years, has enabled this type of management to be honed even further, increasing its effectiveness and resulting in greater wins for biodiversity.